nikhil296/Git/git_internal.md

 - ***`git restore`*** :

     - The "restore" command helps to unstage or even discard uncommited local changes.
-    - on the one hand, the command can be used to undo the effects of git add and unstage changes you have previously added to the staging area.
+    - To undo the effects of git add and unstage changes you have previously added to the staging area.
         - eg :
             - " git restore --staged <"fileName"> "
+    - it will not undo the changes from file but it will just remove the changes from staging area and keep it in working directory. to remove it again from working directory as well use below command.
-    - on the other hand, it can also be used to discard the local changes in a file, thereby restoring its last committed state.
+    - To discard the local changes in a file, thereby restoring its last committed state.
         - eg :
             - " git restore <"fileName"> "
     - NOTE : git restore will not work in a newly created repository as you will have to make atleast 1 commit